 There is perhaps no instance when you feel less in control than when you find out your partner has betrayed your trust, which is why you might turn the blame on yourself.

 Again, this is a natural response, but it's one you have to resist in order to cope with the problem at hand.
-"Comparing yourself to the person your partner cheated with will only make you feel worse," says Dr. Catherine Jackson, a licensed marriage therapist.
+"Comparing yourself to the person your partner cheated with will only make you feel worse," says licensed marriage therapist Catherine Jackson.
 "It is unproductive and would only serve to bring your mood down further."

-It might be hard for some to believe, but turning one's back to a cheater is a common response.
+It might be hard for some to believe, but turning a blind eye to an affair is a common response.
 It's also, however, a dangerous one.

-"It's already bad that you know your partner's cheating on you," says Celia Schweyer, a dating/relationship expert at DatingScout.com.
+"It's already bad that you know your partner's cheating on you," says Celia Schweyer, a dating and relationship expert at DatingScout.com.
 "What's worse is when you've already caught him in the act and you don't call him out for it just because you love him so much, and you don't want to lose him."

 Social media has become a part of our everyday lives.
-Even if you're someone who posts personal information on Facebook or Instagram regularly, resist the urge when it comes to something like an affair.
+But even if you're someone who posts personal information on Facebook or Instagram regularly, resist the urge when it comes to something like an affair.

 "While you might want the whole world to know that your partner is not who you thought they were, one of the worst things that you can do when you catch your partner cheating is post it on social media," explains Adina Mahalli, a relationship expert at Maple Holistics.
 "You're essentially creating a public scene and while you think everyone will rush to your support, most people are just cringing that they're 'watching' something so personal go down in public."

-Because catching your partner in an affair can be so earth-shattering, Kevin Darné, the author of My Cat Won't Bark!
-(A Relationship Epiphany), notes that the person who has been betrayed often just wants to "get back to 'normal' as quickly as possible."
+Because catching your partner in an affair can be so earth-shattering, the person who has been betrayed often just wants to "get back to 'normal' as quickly as possible, says Kevin Darné, the author of My Cat Won't Bark!
+(A Relationship Epiphany).